Food poisoning: the facts and the symptoms

 E. coli can thrive in raw and undercooked meats in a similar way to Salmonella.
 It can also spread through other contaminated foods like vegetables and salads, water or unpasteurised milk.
 Those working with food must also ensure they wash their hands regularly as E. coli can be passed on from person to person.

 The FSA says that 50 per cent of those suffering from this type of food poisoning have bloody diarrhoea.
 Other symptoms include stomach cramps and vomiting, all of which can last for up to two weeks.
 When it comes to children with the illness, especially those under the age of four, it can cause haemolytic uraemic syndrome (HUS), which is a serious condition affecting the kidneys.

 What is Listeria?

-Listeria is one of the less common types of food-related illnesses but should a person catch the illness they have more chance of being hospitalised.
+Listeria is one of the less common types of food-related illnesses, but should a person catch the illness they have more chance of being hospitalised.
 The risk of listeriosis increases for those aged over 65 years, very young children and newborn babies.
-For unborn babies and pregnant women Literia is especially dangerous, which means they should take care with soft cheese, smoked fish, meat pates and pre-packed sandwiches.
+For unborn babies and pregnant women Listeria is especially dangerous, which means they should take care with soft cheese, smoked fish, meat pates and pre-packed sandwiches.